-Chihuahua Rescue: Still one of the top surrendered dogs.
+Chihuahuas are still one of the top surrendered dogs!

-Handbag dog breeds, such as chihuahua, yorkshire terrier and shih tzu have been a popular trend in recent years because of the celebrity spotlight and the fact these small and sweet dogs are adorable and can fit into small spaces such as handbags when they are sleeping or resting.
-Chihuahuas really enjoy travelling which is why these handbag pets became so popular.
+Fashion has also taken its toll on these small dog breeds, such as chihuahuas and yorkshire terriers.
+These tiny breeds have been a popular trend in recent years because of the celebrity spotlight and the fact these dogs and can fit into handbags and look cute being toted around.

-The problem is that people do not spend enough time researching what it takes to care for these dogs, nor understand the care and commitment needed to train dogs, give them regularly exercise and look after them properly.
+The problem is that people do not spend enough time researching what it takes to care for dogs, nor understand the care and commitment needed to train then and give them regularly exercise.

 In fact, a recent survey suggests that one-third of owners spent less than a week researching what pet to get, a sign that dog ownership was not taken seriously.
 Chihuahuas have a long lifespan and regularly live longer than 15 years, so the decision to choose a chihuahua for a pet should not be taken lightly.

-Due to their small size, Chihuahuas can easily get injured, which means they may not be suitable around young children or in an impractical home.
-Depending on the training and previous life a Chihuahua has had will determine how suitable they will be for you.
-It is best to read their descriptions carefully, so you find the perfect pet for you.
+Depending on the training and previous life a chihuahua had will determine how suitable they will be for you.
+It is best to read their case history carefully, so you find the perfect fit for your household.

-The British Chihuahua Club Rescue Association also re-homes Chihuahuas that have suffered from hardship and neglect.
+The British Chihuahua Club Rescue Association re-homes chihuahuas that have suffered from hardship and neglect.
 They will match chihuahuas to homes based on the suitability found in the adoption forms.
 Foster homes are also used, to help get dogs used to family life as soon as possible.

 There are many ways for helping neglected chihuahuas, from adoption to temporary fostering or just by donating to charities to help cover the vet bills and food for the dogs.
-Another way you can help is providing transport to collect and deliver dogs when they are re-homed or fostered.
-If you want to help give Chihuahuas a better life, get in touch with your local Chihuahua rescue charity and find out how you can help.
+Another way you can help is providing transport to collect and deliver dogs when they are rehomed or fostered.
+If you want to help give chihuahuas a better life, get in touch with your local rescue charity and find out how you can help.